issp-center-dev/dsqss/doc/en/dla/users-manual/input.rst

   The index of site type.

 Hamiltonian/Site/TTYPE
-  The index of the source type (type of pair creation/annihilation of wormheads.)
+  The index of the source type (type of pair creation/annihilation of worm-heads.)

 Hamiltonian/Site/NX
   The number of states of the site.

 Hamiltonian/Source
-  This defines a source type, that is, the pair-creation/annihilation of wormheads.
+  This defines a source type, that is, the pair-creation/annihilation of worm-heads.
   This has children "TTYPE", "STYPE", and "Weight".
   ::